idkr-client/idkr/README.md

 - ANGLE Grapchics Backend * (W)
 	- Set this to "D3D9" if you have video capture/recording problems
 	- Performance of the client can be affected by this option
-	- If you experiencing problems like crashes, try using different backend
+	- If you are experiencing problems like crashes, try using different backend
 - Color Profile *
 - Chromium Flags *
 	- This setting could overwrite existing flags/settings such as `force-color-profile` (Color Profile setting)